Bank stocks plunge resumes as SVB market turmoil continues

 By Alun John and Rae Wee

-LONDON/SINGAPORE, March 13 (Reuters) - Bank shares in Europe and Asia plunged on Monday as the United States' move to guarantee the deposits of the collapsed tech-focused lender Silicon Valley Bank failed to reassure investors that other banks remain finacially sound.
+LONDON/SINGAPORE, March 13 (Reuters) - Global banking shares plunged on Monday as moves by the United States to guarantee deposits at collapsed tech-focused lender Silicon Valley Bank failed to reassure investors that other banks remain financially sound.

-Europe's STOXX bank index .SX7P fell 4.3%, having shed 3.78% on Friday, leaving it on track for its biggest two-day fall since Russia invaded Ukraine in February 2022.
+Europe's STOXX banking index .SX7P fell 5.8%, having shed 3.78% on Friday, leaving it on track for its biggest two-day fall since March 2022, soon after Russia invaded Ukraine.

-Commerzbank AG fell as much as 12%, Credit Suisse Group AG was down TK% as lenders across Britain, Italy and Spain also fell.
+Commerzbank AG CBKG.DE fell as much as 12.7%, while Credit Suisse Group AG CSGN.S briefly hit a new record low after falling more than 15%.

+U.S. banks also declined in pre-market trading, with Bank of America BAC.N down 3.7%.
+Smaller lenders remained under pressure with privately owned First Republic Bank FRC.N plunging around 60% and PacWest PACW.O down around 40%.

-Trading volumes were also high, running at 160% of the one-month average for the EURO STOXX 50 .STOXX50E according to a note seen by Reuters, while Europe's volatility index .V2TX jumped to the highest level since October 2022.
+Trading volumes were high, running at 160% of the one-month average for the EURO STOXX 50 .STOXX50E according to a note seen by Reuters, while Europe's volatility index .V2TX jumped to its highest since October 2022.

 "There is a sense of contagion and where we see a repricing around financials is leading to a repricing across markets," said Mark Dowding, chief investment officer, BlueBay Asset Management in London.
 He said he did not think that a lot of the issues impacting U.S. banks would be manifested in European peers.